weirichd/comp_374/README.md

 # Unit 4: AI Ethics

-## Week 11: Ethical Concerns in AI and Deep Learning
+## Module 10: Ethical Concerns in AI and Deep Learning

 ### Topic Description
 This week addresses the ethical implications of deploying AI systems, focusing on the limitations of AI models, institutional bias, bias in training data, and AI alignment.
 Students will explore real-world case studies and discuss strategies for developing responsible AI systems that align with societal values and ethical principles.